essamROCm/rocPyDecodePublic/samples/README.md

 ## videodecode_mpi.py

 This sample uses MPI to allow scalability while decoding video files.
 It scale the decoding by distributing it to local cores, or to what the user provide as MPI parameters.
 To run this python sample script, you need to provide input video file full path name, other arguments are optional.
 Proceed the python command with mpirun or mpiexec -n X, where X is the count of the processes/cores to use, or mpirun --hostfile filename, where filename is the file that contains all other external nodes information, please refer to MPI documentation.
-If the -ssh argument provided to the python example it will copy results from other nodes and collect them in local temp folder, where the -o with a file name should be provided.
+This example uses MPI to distribute the decoding task, it also uses MPI-IO to allow each node to save its portion of the task in the output file utilizing the built it IO mechanism MPI offers.

 ### Prerequisite